Sunday, 10 December 2017

 You are not your circumstances and everything is temporary, so, remain hopeful, stay busy, pray, confide in your trusted loved ones (who may be able to assist you during your tough times) and where necessary seek professional advice and support.
 You are strong and you're a fighter.
 There is no setback that you cannot overcome. x

-Sunday 1 October 2017
+Sunday, 1 October 2017

-HOW TO GET AHEAD THIS CHRISTMAS! 🎅
+HOW TO GET AHEAD FOR CHRISTMAS!

 TIP 1

-Charity Shops / Discount Stores - towards the end of September/beginning of October, many of them stock decorations (much cheaper than high street shops), as well as novelty and sample products, like those pictured below, (that haven't been used) which are good for stocking fillers, or they can be added to a box of assorted gifts.
+Charity shops/ discount stores - towards the end of September/beginning of October, many of them stock decorations (much cheaper than high street shops), as well as novelty and sample products, like those pictured below, (that haven't been used) which are good for stocking fillers or they can be added to a box of assorted gifts.

 These were 49p each from an East London charity shop!